ironcore-dev/ironcore-net/docs/concepts/onmetal-api-integration.md

 # `onmetal-api` integration

-`onmetal-api-net` controls networking over multiple peers and intelligently manages functions.
+`ironcore-net` controls networking over multiple peers and intelligently manages functions.
 It can be operated and used independently of `onmetal-api`.
 The binding to `onmetal-api` is only realized via `apinetlet`.